MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 ## Gateway

 The gateway provides a single point of access for running remote application functions.
-It acts as a mediator between a client and multiple node services.
+It acts as a mediator between a client and multiple worker services.

 ### Routing

-When a function request comes in, the gateway will look for a node containing the function and forwards the request.
+When a function request comes in, the gateway will look for a worker containing the function and forwards the request.

 ### Load balancing

-If a function is available on multiple nodes, the gateway will automatically balance the requests round robin over the nodes.
+If a function is available on multiple workers, the gateway will automatically balance the requests round robin over the workers.

-### Node monitoring
+### Worker monitoring

-The availability of nodes is actively monitored.
-If a node cannot be reached or replies to have [an unhealthy state](../monitor/health.md), it will be removed from the gateway.
+The availability of workers is actively monitored.
+If a worker cannot be reached or replies to have [an unhealthy state](../monitor/health.md), it will be removed from the gateway.

 ### Caching